-How can a Sports Therapist play a part in athlete psychology?
+Have you ever wondered how a Sports Therapist can play a part in athlete psychology?

 In a podcast with Ann Bach from A Winning Edge (AWE), we spoke about the role that Sports Therapists could play when supporting athletes, as we are an integral part of the multidisciplinary team that surrounds them.